JudeWillmer/Microsoft-365-Lab/README.md

 ## Objective

 Perform common Microsoft 365 mailbox administration tasks using the Microsoft 365 Admin Center and Microsoft Outlook.
-Learn how to configure mailbox permissions, manage delegated mailbox access, connect shared mailboxes, and access another user's mailbox as part of day-to-day Microsoft 365 administration.
+Learn how to review and configure mailbox permissions, grant delegated mailbox access, and add or remove shared mailboxes as part of day-to-day Microsoft 365 administration.

 ---